A Race we must win

 In the meantime, the mangroves in the Philippines are under nature protection, because they are the most important ecosystem in the world alongside the rainforest.
 An intact mangrove belt not only provides breeding areas for fish, but also food for birds and reptiles, fish and crabs.
 At the same time, a mangrove belt protects the coral reefs and the shore from erosion.
 Strong storm tide waves are also reduced.

-The yacht moves through the sails with the power of the wind and, with its 1.3 kW solar modules from Solbian Solar and two Sea Hydro generators, generates the energy that is required on board from the power of the water.
-In 2019, four trips across the Atlantic were made without using fossil fuels.
-In 2020 we will aim for the same.
+The yacht moves only through the power of the wind in its sails.
+To supply the communication and safety-related equipment on board, solar modules from Solbian Solar with 1.3 kW power and two Sea-Hydro generators generate the energy that is required on board from the power of the water.
+As an example, in 2019, four voyages across the Atlantic ocean were completed without using any fossil fuels at all.

 Boris Herrmann – Patron of the Malizia Mangroves Park

-Together we can save the climate, mangroves are extremely important – join us!
+Together we can save the climate, mangroves are super important – join in!

 You are welcome to set your desired amount yourself.
 Simply write us a message about the desired quantity and we will contact you.